aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/listobject/_index.md

 ```

 Gets the data source type of the table.
-[TableDataSourceType](../../com.aspose.cells/tabledatasourcetype).
+See [TableDataSourceType](../../com.aspose.cells/tabledatasourcetype).

 **Returns:**
 int